fieldceleste/weekday-calculator/README.md

 ## Support and contact details

-_If you run into any issues please contact fieldceleste@gmail.com_ or jozypants@gmail.com_
+_If you run into any issues please contact fieldceleste@gmail.com_

 ## Technologies Used